 As a consequence of the immune attack on islets, the beta cells cannot make enough insulin.
 That leads to too high blood sugar levels.

-According to previous research, low vitamin D levels might raise the risk regarding type 1 diabetes.
-Due to these studies, the scientists have been investigating whether the higher levels of this vitamin might have a preventive effect when it comes to diabetes type 1.
+According to previous research, low vitamin D levels might raise the risk of this illness.
+Due to these studies, scientists have been investigating whether higher levels of this vitamin might have a preventive effect when it comes to diabetes type 1.

 However, the studies came with conflicting results.
-In addition, you should know that vitamin D is part of certain foods such as egg yolks, cheese, and fatty fish.
+In addition, vitamin D is part of certain foods such as egg yolks, cheese, and fatty fish.

-Dr. Norris together with her colleagues for the latest research set out to find out more about the relationship between type 1 diabetes and vitamin D. The main focus of the study was the find out whether levels of vitamin D in childhood impact islet autoimmunity.
+Dr. Norris together with her colleagues for the latest research set out to find out more about the relationship between this common condition and vitamin D. The main focus of the study was the find out whether levels of vitamin D in childhood impact islet autoimmunity.

 This study involved around 8,676 kids with genetic risk for obtaining type 1 diabetes.
 They took blood samples from each kid every 3 to 6 months starting from infancy to 4 years.
 They used the same samples to recognize islet autoimmunity and vitamin D levels.

-Around 376 kids developed islet autoimmunity, and the vitamin D levels of these kids were compared with the vitamin D levels of the 1,041 kids who did not develop diabetes type 1.
+Around 376 kids developed islet autoimmunity, and the vitamin D levels of these kids were compared with the vitamin D levels of the 1,041 kids who did not develop the chronic condition.

-The researchers found that kids with a variant in the receptor gene of vitamin D, higher levels of vitamin D during childhood and infancy linked to lower risk of having islet autoimmunity.
+The researchers found that in kids with a variant in the receptor gene of vitamin D, higher levels of vitamin D during childhood and infancy are linked to a lower risk of having islet autoimmunity.

 According to the researchers, the study cannot prove the effect and cause between the higher levels of vitamin D and the lower risk of islet autoimmunity.
 Also, the scientists note that there is a need for further studies.